-- 1. National Organizations may apply to the Board of Trustees of the American Medical Student association for official observer status in the House of Delegates.
+- National Organizations may apply to the Board of Trustees of the American Medical Student association for official observer status in the House of Delegates.
 Applicants must demonstrate compliance with guidelines for official observers adopted by the House of Delegates, and the Board of Trustees shall grant official observer status based on these criteria. - 2.
+Official Observer Status shall be granted to all organizations to which AMSA has an official liaison relationship.
+(2005) - 3.
 Organizations with official observer status are invited to send one representative to observe the actions of the House of Delegates at the annual meeting.
 Official observers have the right to speak and debate on the floor of the House upon invitation from the Chair.
 Their debate time is limited and is left up to the discretion of the Chair of the House.
-Official observers do not have the right to introduce new business, introduce and amendment, make a motion or vote. - 3.
-The guidelines for Official Observer status are as follows: - a.
-The student organization and AMSA should already have an informal relationship established and have worked for the mutual benefit of both. - b.
-The student organization should be national in scope and have similar goals and concerns about health issues. - c.
-The student organization is expected to add a unique perspective and bring expertise to deliberations in the House. - d.
-In order to maintain official observer status, a representative of the student organization cannot miss two consecutive meetings of the House. - e.
-The student organization must submit their application for observer status at least two weeks before the AMSA November Board Meeting so that all applications can be reviewed at the November Board meeting and if approved, the student organization can participate as an official observer at the subsequent House of Delegates at the following annual meeting.
+Official observers do not have the right to introduce new business, introduce and amendment, make a motion or vote. - 4.
+The guidelines for Official Observer status for non-liaison organizations are as follows: (2005) - a.
+The organization and AMSA should already have an informal relationship established and have worked for the mutual benefit of both. - b.
+The organization should be national in scope and have similar goals and concerns about health issues. - c.
+The organization is expected to add a unique perspective and bring expertise to deliberations in the House. - d.
+The organization must submit their application for observer status at least two weeks before the AMSA November Board Meeting so that all applications can be reviewed at the November Board meeting and if approved, the student organization can participate as an official observer at the subsequent House of Delegates at the following annual meeting.
 (2001)